Write a whole book, start to shelf.

 “So the ship had never sailed at all,” she said, and that was that.

-- →One conversational editor across every layer
+- →One agent across every layer — no separate tools

 - →Proposals arrive as a clear before → after diff